fracgawd/kitti_motion_compensation/README.md

 ## Notes
 Future work:
 * CMake clean up
-* Add trajectory based compensation
+* Handle edge case frame motion compensation - currently incorrect

 I wrote this as a little contribution to the awesome open source robotics community and to help educate people; NOT to bash people for doing things "wrong".